 By using a standardised template you have a structured way of documenting these specifications.
 This not only ensures consistency between studies but also simplifies review and QA of the eCRF before setup.

 The time spent on EDC setup can also be significantly reduced because specifications are clear and well structured.
 As such, the setup process is no longer about designing and testing eCRF specs.
 But solely focused on implementing the pre-defined requirements.

 But how do you go about using a template like this in your clinical study?

 How to use and download the template

 The SMART-TRIAL eCRF Template can be used to document specifications for all types of eCRFs.
-But, it’s important to note that its purpose is not to provide you with a or a ready-to-use case report form.
+But, it’s important to note that its purpose is not to provide you with a ready-to-use case report form.
 It’s a tool to design and define your own eCRF, in a structured manner.

 Download a copy of the template by clicking the button below.

 The template itself is a Microsoft Excel file.
 You can open it up with Microsoft Excel, Google Sheets, or other similar software.

 The template has 11 columns, and most of them are fairly self-explanatory.
 Each row represents one question, or a variable, to be collected in your eCRF.
 Not all columns have to be defined for every row and most columns are optional.
 Only a few are mandatory, such as number, question type, and question text.